 pybind11 — Seamless operability between C++11 and Python

-Combining older versions of pybind11 (< 2.6.0) with the brand-new Python 3.9.0 will trigger undefined behavior that typically manifests as crashes during interpreter shutdown (but could also destroy your data.
+Combining older versions of pybind11 (< 2.6.0) with Python 3.9.0 will trigger undefined behavior that typically manifests as crashes during interpreter shutdown (but could also destroy your data.
 You have been warned.)

-We recommend that you wait for Python 3.9.1 slated for release in December, which will include a fix that resolves this problem.
-In the meantime, please update to the latest version of pybind11 (2.6.0 or newer), which includes a temporary workaround specifically when Python 3.9.0 is detected at runtime.
+We recommend that you update to the latest patch release of Python (3.9.1), which includes a fix that resolves this problem.
+If you do use Python 3.9.0, please update to the latest version of pybind11 (2.6.0 or newer), which includes a temporary workaround specifically when Python 3.9.0 is detected at runtime.

 pybind11 is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.
 Its goals and syntax are similar to the excellent Boost.Python library by David Abrahams: to minimize boilerplate code in traditional extension modules by inferring type information using compile-time introspection.